 Once upon a time, I gained a lot of weight.
 A LOT of weight.
 It made no sense to me whatsoever, because I had been a slim child and teenager, and I wasn’t in the habit of overeating or excessive snacking, or even waking up in the night for a quick bite.
 I was newly married at the time, and we didn’t eat a whole lot because, frankly, we didn’t make a lot of money and couldn’t afford much food.
-At least, not healthy food.
+At least, not healthy food, like bone broths and organic fruits and vegetables.
 Especially when I had to keep going shopping for bigger bras and clothes all the time because the weight gain was unstoppable.
 Eventually I began to suspect that my birth control pill was the culprit.
 The need for bigger bras happened just shortly after I’d started taking the pill, and coincidentally, that was also when the rapid weight gain began.
 So I stopped taking the pill, and guess what happened?
 No, I didn’t lose the weight.
 I got pregnant.

 So there I was, fifty pounds overweight, my size up to a 14 from the 4 I had always worn, and pregnant.
 The doctor I went to was concerned about my weight, so she put me on a low fat, low calorie diet.
 I started going to one of those weight loss centers with my doctor’s orders, and guess what happened?
 No, I didn’t lose the weight.
 I gained seventy more pounds even faster than I’d gained the first fifty.